Error-Sensitive Proof-Labeling Schemes: Compact error-sensitive proof-labeling schemes

-We show that the proof-labeling scheme for MST described in~\cite{KormanK07,KormanKP10} is error-sensitive.
-Recall that, in this proof-labeling scheme, the prover essentially encodes at each node the run of the parallel version of Bor\r{u}vka algorithm.
-More specifically, the certificate at each node $u$ is divided into $\lceil\log_2 n\rceil$ fields, one for each round $i=1,\dots,\lceil \log_2 n \rceil $, plus an additional one.
-Each field corresponding to a round in $u$'s certificate contains (1) a rooted tree spanning the fragment including $u$ at round~$i$, pointing at an arbitrary node of the fragment, whose ID we call the ID of the fragment, with its proof, (2) another rooted tree, also spanning the fragment but pointing to the endpoint of the lightest edge $e$ outgoing the fragment, with its proof and (3) the ID of the other endpoint of the edge $e$, and its weight.
-The former spanning tree is used to ensure the connectivity of the fragment, while the latter spanning tree is used to make sure that the edge $e$ is truly the edge of minimum weight incident to the fragment.
-Also a last field is added, with the spanning tree of the whole network using exactly the edges of the labeling (that should span all the network) and its proof.
-The verifier checks that, for each round, the two spanning trees of the fragment are correct.
-It also checks that the run is consistent, that is: (1) two adjacent nodes with same fragment ID at some round have the same fragment ID and the same lightest outgoing edge for all further rounds, (2) if an edge is used to merge two fragments at some round, then its endpoints belong to the same fragment for all remaining rounds, and (3) if a spanning tree is pointing to an edge, then this edge exists and is used to merge the fragment with another fragment, (4) the final spanning tree has exactly the edges of the labeling, and correctly span the whole graph, that is all the nodes have the same root-ID for this tree.
-It is proved in~\cite{KormanK07,KormanKP10} that this approach results in a proof-labeling scheme for $\MST$.
+The verifier $\verif$ checks that, for each round, the two spanning trees $T_1$ and $T_2$ of the fragment are correct.
+It also checks that the run is consistent, that is: \begin{itemize} \item two adjacent nodes with same fragment ID at some round have the same fragment ID and the same lightest outgoing edges for all further rounds; \item if an edge is used to merge two fragments at some round, then its endpoints belong to the same fragment for all remaining rounds; \item if a spanning tree is pointing to an edge, then this edge exists, and it is used to merge the fragment with another fragment; \item the final spanning tree has exactly the edges described by the given labeling, and it correctly spans the whole graph, i.e., all the nodes have the same root-ID for this tree. \end{itemize}

+It is proved in~\cite{KormanK07,KormanKP10} that $(\prover,\verif)$ is a proof-labeling scheme for $\MST$.
+We show that it is error-sensitive.